Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-Modular/ARM/Infrastructure-Deployment/Hub/README.md

 * Azure Firewall
 * Azure Bastion Host

-In the Hub-Spoke topology, all Azure resources which are shared by spoke VNETs will be deployed in Hub VNET.
+>In the Hub-Spoke topology, all Azure resources which are shared by spoke VNETs will be deployed in Hub VNET.
 Eg: Firewall, Bastion..
 All Spoke VNETs will be connected to the Hub VNET using VNET peering.
+---
 ### How to deploy the templates
-Before executing these templates, ensure that you are connected to your Azure subscription using AZ CLI or PowerShell and a Resource Group has been created to hold these new deployments.
+>Before executing these templates, ensure that you are connected to your Azure subscription using AZ CLI or PowerShell and a Resource Group has been created for these new deployments.

 ```json
 az login --tenant <tenant id>